 Our society revolves around variation, uncertainty and risk.
 By gaining a greater understanding of these variables through the study of statistics, we’re able to create systems and techniques that benefit areas as diverse as science, law and finance.

-During the Statistics programme at The University of Edinburgh, you'll gain a qualification that is highly regarded in both academia and industry.
+You will gain a qualification that is highly regarded in both academia and industry.
 Future career options are diverse, with past students finding positions in academic institutions, forensics, finance, law and biological and agricultural organisations.

 PhD part-time fees

 The living costs include the total expenses per month, covering accommodation, public transportation, utilities (electricity, internet), books and groceries.